RedeemedSpoon/PalettePioneer/README.md

 ## Contribution

-If you're interested in contributing to PaletterPioneer, feel free to fork the repository, make your changes, and submit a pull request.
+If you're interested in contributing to PalettePioneer, feel free to fork the repository, make your changes, and submit a pull request.
 Your contributions, whether it's bug fixes, feature enhancements, or feedback, are highly appreciated.